-During his first eight months at WSU, President Schulz has emphasized listening to the Cougar Nation.
+President Schulz has emphasized listening to the Cougar Nation since he arrived at WSU.
 He meets regularly with faculty, staff, students, alumni, and other members of the Cougar family—across the state and beyond—as he partners with others to build upon the University’s recent successes.

 The University has achieved several significant milestones under President Schulz’s leadership:

-- Statewide enrollment reached the 30,000-student milestone for the first time in the fall
+- Statewide enrollment reached the 30,000-student milestone for the first time in fall, 2016

 - Biofuel created by the WSU-led Northwest Advanced Renewables Alliance powered the world’s first commercial flight using biomass from branches, treetops, and other timber harvest leftovers